Overview of the Visiting Artist Program

 Keep in mind that all programs will be hosted within Baxter State Park at the Kidney Pond Library.
 There is no access to electricity anywhere in the Park, so slideshows and other types of programs that require the use of electricity are not possible.
 The Visiting Artist must supply all materials used for the program.
 Simple, straightforward programs that allow the public to learn about the Visiting Artist’s craft and utilize their own creativity tend to be most popular.

-What other contributions to the Park does the Visiting Artist make?
+What other contributions to the Park do the Visiting Artists and Visiting Writers make?

-Traditionally, we utilize the Visiting Artist’s artwork on our annual holiday card.
-Visiting Artists are encouraged to keep this in mind and should aim to prepare some art that would be suitable for the holiday card during their stay in the Park.
-They should plan to submit an array of suitable artworks the week after their stay has ended.
-Their art may also be used to promote the Visiting Artist program in the future.
+Traditionally, we utilize the Visiting Artist’s artwork and/or a verse from the Visiting Writer on our annual holiday card.
+Visiting Artists & Writers are encouraged to keep this in mind and should aim to prepare some art/written material that would be suitable for the holiday card during their stay in the Park.
+They should plan to submit an array of suitable works the week after their stay has ended.
+Their art/writing may also be used to promote the Visiting Artist & Visiting Writer programs in the future.

 Am I allowed to have guests?

-The Visiting Artist may have one guest stay in the cabin with them throughout the duration of their residency.
+The Visiting Artist & Visiting Writer may have one guest stay in the cabin with them throughout the duration of their residency.

-What should I bring if I am selected as the Visiting Artist?
+What should I bring if I am selected as the Visiting Artist or Visiting Writer?

-- Sleeping bag or bedding for a double bed
+- Sleeping bag or bedding for a twin bed

 - Soap